 There are dozens of hiking trails in the park, and how you plan your day(s) depends on where you enter the park.
 Since we entered from the east near Espot, our launching point was St. Maurice Lake and Chaple.
 We used the map covering the Valls d’Àneu Pallars Sobirà.

 For those looking for a stroller or wheelchair, there are a few accessible options at either entrance.
 If you need assistance accessing the park, you can request this from park services.

 Easy/Moderate Day Hikes

-Using this brochure, we did a custom combination of 2 and parts of 3 and 4 in one day, looping them together as we went.
+Using this brochure, we did a custom combination of route 2, 3, and 4 in one day, looping them together as we went.
 The trail started on a gentle boardwalk running over small gurgling streams before it began to wind up a mountain trail passing roaring waterfalls.
-Finally, it opened up to alpine meadow ponds, lakes full of crystal clear water and grasses.
-We met a cool Israeli couple, so we hiked up with them a bit toward the Refugi they were staying at for the night.
+Finally, it opened to alpine meadow ponds, lakes full of crystal clear water and grasses.
+We met a cool Israeli couple and hiked up with them toward the Refugi they were staying at for the night.
 We went past Lake Ratera, almost to the Refugi with them, before parting ways, and we turned back.

 If you are short on time, I recommend you head directly to the Estany de Sant Maurici.
 It is the best viewpoint to get the whole experience of the park.

 For easy/moderate hikes on the western entrance, you can view the hiking brochure and plan your day.

 For lengthier or more challenging day hikes, you can summit El Pic del Portarró.
 This adds an extra 300 meters and about 45 minutes to summit from Portarró d’Espot.